Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma: Results

-A PP law $\varphi$ \emph{stochastically dominates} a PP law $\xi$, if there is a coupling of them such that $\varphi$ contains almost surely all of $\xi$'s points (we identify the PP by its law).
-A necessary condition for stochastic domination is that $\varphi$'s avoidance function is smaller than $\xi$'s avoidance function.\\

-In the context of $2$-dependent BRFs on locally finite graphs, the existence of Shearer's PP is equivalent to uniform stochastic domination by a Bernoulli product field ~\cite{Liggett_Schonmann_Stacey__DominationByProductMeasures__AoP_1997,Temmel__ShearersMeasureAndStochasticDominationOfProductMeasures__JTP_2014}.
-Exponential lower bounds on the avoidance function as in the LSS are a trivial consequence of stochastic domination.
-The present work is a first step to extend this result to $1$-dependent PPs.\\
+A PP law $\varphi$ \emph{stochastically dominates} a PP law $\xi$, if there is a coupling of them such that $\varphi$ contains almost surely all of $\xi$'s points.
+Stochastic domination implies that $\varphi$'s avoidance function is smaller than $\xi$'s avoidance function.
+In the context of $1$-dependent BRFs on locally finite graphs, the existence of Shearer's PP is equivalent to uniform stochastic domination by a Bernoulli product field ~\cite{Liggett_Schonmann_Stacey__DominationByProductMeasures__AoP_1997,Temmel__ShearersMeasureAndStochasticDominationOfProductMeasures__JTP_2014}.
+Uniform exponential lower bounds from the LLLs are a first step towards extending the stochastic domination result to $1$-dependent PPs.

-Stochastic domination of Shearer's PP by a Poisson PP permits its construction and simulation by thinning.
-In the light of previous work on thinnings and stochastic domination~\cite{Rolski_Szekli__StochasticOrderingAndThinningOfPointProcesses__SPA_1991} and the intrinsic coupling of Shearer's PP in section~\ref{sec_spp_coupling}, we need to establish stochastic domination only for the largest intensities in $\MeasuresShearerExistsX$.\\
+Stochastic domination of Shearer's PP by a Poisson PP would permit a probabilistic construction and simulation by thinning the dominating Poisson PP. The intrinsic coupling of Shearer's PP by independent thinning implies that stochastic domination for the largest intensities in $\MeasuresShearerExists$ suffices~\cite{Rolski_Szekli__StochasticOrderingAndThinningOfPointProcesses__SPA_1991}.

-Another interesting facet of Shearer's PP related to stochastic domination is the \emph{association} of its avoidance function (a kind of dual to the correlation in~\cite{Georgii_Kueneth__StochasticComparisonOfPointRandomFields__JAP_1997}).
-Recall that $\uplus$ denotes disjoint union.
-For Shearer's PP, we have \emph{negative association}:

-This in contrast to the Poisson PP, whose avoidance function always has the same shape, both as $1$-dependent PP and range $1$ Markov PP. The result~\eqref{eq_association_shearer} follows from proposition~\ref{prop_monotonicity}, while~\eqref{eq_association_hardsphere} follows from the spatial submultiplicativity of $\GfG{-M}{A\uplus B}$.